discord-akairo/discord-akairo/README.md

 ```

 ## Features

 #### Completely modular commands, inhibitors, and listeners.

   - Reading files recursively from directories.
   - Adding, removing, and reloading modules.
   - Categorization for modules.
   - Works with both object and class export.
   - Almost everything is optional or modifiable.
+  - Creating your own handlers and module types.

 #### Flexible command handling and creation.

   - Command aliases.
   - Command cooldowns.
   - Running commands on edits and editing previous responses.